La Lengua Chaná: Patrimonio Cultural de Entre Ríos: Contents

 The book is mainly divided in two parts, the first one written by linguist José Pedro Viegas Barros, telling the history of the Chaná people and the traits of their culture, analyzes the validity of the last speaker's claim through several validation criteria and after that describes the phonology and grammar of the Chaná language.

 Later it follows a bilingual Chaná-Spanish dictionary and in the next chapter includes texts, songs, prayers and myths of Chaná culture with a Spanish translation, both written by Blas Wilfredo Omar Jaime.
 The dictionary contains around 850 entries explaining their meanings and in certain ones of interest also provide ethnographic references.
 The dictionary also includes their counterpart Spanish-Chaná.
 The book ends with a bibliography written by Viegas Barros.

 Publication

 Editorial de Entre Ríos provincial publishing company printed the book, that included a compact disc, that was also donated to cultural and educational institutions of Entre Ríos Province.

 Public release

-The work was released on 26 Msrch 2014 in Nogoyá city, the hometown of Blas Jaime, coauthor and descendant of Chanás.
+The work was released on 26 March 2014 in Nogoyá city, the hometown of Blas Jaime, coauthor and descendant of Chanás.
 The ceremony was held in the House of Culture of Nogoyá, and attended the Minister of Culture and Communication of Entre Ríos, Pedro Báez, and a representative of the publishing house, José María Blanco.